Yannick Borel

 Yannick Borel (born 5 November 1988) is a French right-handed épée fencer.

 Borel is a two-time team European champion, four-time individual European champion, four-time team world champion, and 2018 individual world champion.

 A three-time Olympian, Borel is a 2016 team Olympic champion.

 Borel competed in the 2012 London Olympic Games, the 2016 Rio de Janeiro Olympic Games, and the 2020 Tokyo Olympic Games.

+In the 2024 Paris Olympics, Borel won the silver medal, losing to Koki Kano of Japan.

 Career

 Early years

 Borel was born in Guadeloupe, overseas France.
 When he had to choose an extracurricular activity at the age of ten, he hesitated between fencing and gwo ka, a genre of Guadeloupe folk music.
 He chose the former because the club was close to his school and several of his friends already fenced.
 Five-time Olympic medallist Laura Flessel, also from Guadeloupe, was also a major inspiration for him.
 He learnt épée under coaches Rudy Plicoste and Barbara Paulin.